 If you know your rifle, and can hit a 3″ target every time, you should not have any problem with 100% detonation when shooting Tannerite Rifle Targets.
 If you are shooting long range and there is a chance of a miss, graze, glancing hit, or skip-fire (round skipping into the target due to a slightly low hit) you should wrap the target in red duck-tape.
 This prevents leakage or spills due to a bad hit and you may continue shooting the target until you make a solid hit.
 This is what we do when shooting 4-6 hundred meters and it prevents lids being blown off or other similar scenarios.

 For safety reasons and to prevent skip-fires, you should always suspend the rifle target off the ground.
-Many customers tape to a wooden rod about 2 feet off the ground, while others suspend with a rope or string from a tree branch.
+Many customers tape it to a wooden rod about 2 feet off the ground, while others suspend it with a rope or string from a tree branch.
 Always know your back-stop when doing this, so that there is no chance of a stray round.